haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/bootstrap/magento-how-to-set.md

 1. As a user with `root` privileges, open your virtual host configuration file in a text editor.

-	For example, if your virtual host is named `my.magento`,
+	例如， if your virtual host is named `my.magento`,

 	*	Apache 2.4: `vim /etc/apache2/sites-available/my.magento.conf`
 	*	Apache 2.2: `vim /etc/apache2/sites-available/my.magento`